einstin88/sapling-release/README.md

 ## Features
+1. Uses *nearly* state-of-the-art human language comprehension and question answering architechture (produced in end-2019 to early-2020) that does not rely on memorizing words or questions to find answers.
+(The method is too technical to explain here, look at the article "Attention is all you need" by Google if you are interested )
-1. Sapling **reads your texts to find the 5 most relevant sentences across multiple PDF articles within minutes** based on your question about its topic. 😎 Confidence scores of each result are displayed!
+2. Sapling **reads your texts to find the 5 most relevant sentences across multiple PDF articles within minutes** based on your question about its topic. 😎 Confidence scores of each result are displayed!
-2. Locate the files and paragraphs where the answers are.
+3. Locate the files and paragraphs where the answers are.
 You can open the file from the results if you want to.
-3. Leverages modern computing capability and speed to **quickly 'read' contents among texts**. `Sapling` works best when more texts files are being fed *(2)*.
+4. Leverages modern computing capability and speed to **quickly 'read' contents among texts**. `Sapling` works best when more texts files are being fed *(2)*.
 You could for example feed it with all the articles and book chapters required for a course!
-4. Currently **supports most `PDFs` files**.
+5. Currently **supports most `PDFs` files**.
 Support for `.txt` and `docx` will be added in an upcoming version.
-5. Uses *nearly* state-of-the-art human language comprehension and question answering architechture (produced in end-2019 to early-2020)
 6. Works on Windows 10 🍑 and MacOS 13 🍎 or newer.